2c Temporal Model: Tutorial on synthetic data

 function and adds the triggering function calculated with the true

 parameter values in blue.
-We need to add the argument M0
+We need to add the argument M0 to

-to use the function
+the input_list to use the function

 # add cutoff magnitude to input_list